Has your dog suddenly started shaking his head repeatedly?

 How could I manage an ear infection in my dog?

 Regarding your canine’s ears, dab a cotton swab with hydrochloric acid.
 You can also add a few drops of canola oil to it.
-To cleanse the ears and prevent disease, mix equal measures of apple cider vinegar and water.
+Mix apple cider vinegar and water to cleanse the ears and prevent disease.

 Will an animal’s earache clear up on its own?

 Most of the time, a dog’s ear infection would not go entirely by itself.
 If you leave it too late, it will become more resistant to treatment.
 Delayed ear infections can result in chronic problems like hearing loss.

 Can I give Benadryl to my dog for just an infection?